Harry stormed into his bedroom, the door slamming behind him with a blast of magic.

 Harry nodded.
 It was true, he realised distantly; he could feel his magic crackling around him and his entire body felt like it was vibrating.

 "Take a deep breath," Tom commanded.

 Harry inhaled slowly and deeply, his eyes on Tom's all the while.
-There was something in Tom's gaze, a kind of force that was irresistibly compelling; yet, instead of riling Harry further and making him want to fight against it, it soothed him and instantly made him feel more centred.
+There was something in Tom's gaze, a kind of force that was irresistibly compelling; yet, instead of riling Harry further and making him want to fight against it, it soothed him and instantly made him feel more grounded.

 "Yes.
 That's it," Tom murmured in a soft, steady voice that was almost hypnotic.
 "Keep looking at me and just breathe."

 As Harry stared into those unfathomable dark eyes, a sense of peace began to wash over him and the wind that had been whipping about the room started to die down.
 After about a minute, he felt things level out.

 "Yeah."
 Harry gave him a little smile.
 "Thanks."

 Tom's lips quirked upwards the tiniest bit and he inclined his head.
 "You're welcome."